quantiota/SKA-quantitative-finance/README.md

 #### **Harmonic Oscillator with Noise:**

 * When a simple oscillator is exposed to small noise, SKA entropy rapidly becomes irregular, spiky, and unstable—demonstrating a transition to chaos.
-* See detailed phase transition figures in the [calibration repo](https://github.com/quantiota/SKA-Harmonic-Oscillator/tree/main/ska_noisy_harmonic_oscillator).
+* See detailed phase transition figures in the [ska noisy harmonic oscillator folder](https://github.com/quantiota/SKA-Harmonic-Oscillator/tree/main/ska_noisy_harmonic_oscillator).

 #### **Financial Market Data:**